Banner Health

 Get the facts about osteoporosis

-Learn more about what you can do to lower your risk of osteoporosis, when and how you should be get a bone density scan and the many treatments that are available if you’re diagnosed with osteoporosis.
+Learn more about what you can do to lower your risk of osteoporosis, when and how you should get a bone density scan and the many treatments that are available if you’re diagnosed with osteoporosis.
+Regular bone density tests are important for monitoring bone health, especially for women over age 65 or those at higher risk for osteoporosis.